Table of contents

 Property Median price Δ MoM Δ QoQ Δ Annual

-Sydney has always commanded a premium versus Melbourne but recently that premium has hit historic extremes.
+Sydney has consistently commanded a premium over Melbourne, but recently this premium has reached historic extremes.

 The latest data show the typical house in Sydney currently fetches a 70% premium relative to the typical house in Melbourne, or put differently median house prices in Melbourne are approximately 41% cheaper than in Sydney.

-This gap represents a more than $600,000 difference in median house prices in August 2024.
+This gap represents a difference of more than $600,000 in median house prices.

-One thing is becoming clear, if you wait around until interest rates fall, all you’re going to be doing is playing tug-of-war with owner occupiers over the best properties.
+One thing is becoming clear, if you wait around until interest rates fall further, all you’ll be doing is playing tug-of-war with owner occupiers over the best properties for sale.

-Buying properties below replacement cost in a market poised for recovery could yield substantial returns as the economic conditions improve and interest rates eventually fall.
+On the other hand, buying properties below replacement cost in a market poised for recovery could yield substantial returns as interest rates eventually fall further.

 Not only will strategic investors benefit from Melbourne’s long-term growth, but they will also get a “free kick” as the Melbourne property market catches up and reverts to its loan term mean growth rates.